-The South O'ahu disposal site is in Māmala Bay.
-Approximately 4 nautical miles offshore, south of the Pearl Harbor entrance, at a depth of 1,230-1,560 ft. this site is the most frequently and heavily used of the five Hawai'i ODMDSs.
-A total of approximately

-6.3 million cy of suitable dredged material (81% of all disposals at all Hawai'i sites combined) has been approved by USACE and USEPA for disposal at this site since it was designated in 1981.
+The Recommended Plan also proposes disposal of material unsuitable for beach placement and suitable for ocean disposal at the South O'ahu ODMDS located in Māmala Bay.
+Approximately 4 nautical miles offshore, south of the Pearl Harbor entrance, at a depth of 1,230-1,560 ft., this site is the most frequently and heavily used of the five Hawai'l ODMDSs.
+A total of approximately 6.3 million cy of suitable dredged material (81% of all disposals at all Hawai'i sites combined) has been approved by USACE and USEPA for disposal at this site since it was designated in 1981.
 Most of this volume (over 4.4 million cy) was disposed prior to 2000 (USEPA, 2015).
 The USEPA designated the South O'ahu ODMDS, manages the overall use of the site for all users through consultation with resource agencies and regular monitoring of the physical, chemical and biological conditions of the site, and approves each individual use of the site by users such as USACE to ensure the dredged material proposed for disposal complies with the Ocean Testing Manual and would be consistent with the existing conditions at the disposal site.
 In 2020, the USEPA completed ongoing programmatic consultation with NMFS and USFWS and concluded that USEPA's ocean disposal site selection in distant, deep waters previously identified as void of marine ecosystems, rigorous pre-disposal sediment testing, and site management measures help to ensure that adverse water column and seafloor effects to both listed species and EFH are avoided and minimized.